Why You Get “Hangry” and How to Prevent it

 |Happy hour starts in an hour and you ate ½ a leftover sandwich for lunch.||Two choices: dip into your stash for a quick snack then appetizer at the restaurant think hummus bowl with vegetables or grilled chicken fingers.
 Option 2 is to have an early dinner: try lean protein with fiber-rich vegetables.|

 Instead of fixing the hangry with a convenience store candy bar, stay on top of your eating and fight hangry the healthful way.
+Find an eating plan that works best for you!

 Ellen Thomsen, MS, RD, LMNT, CDE is a clinical dietitian at CHI Health, working in Oncology and Functional nutrition.
 Ellen helps patients improve nutrition habits during cancer treatment and beyond.
 She is a group fitness instructor at the CHI Health Lakeside Wellness Center and enjoys helping people of all fitness abilities be active.
 Ellen is passionate about helping patients improve their lives through nutrition, activity and stress management.